jeffswt/unprettysoup/README.md

 ##### The `name` argument

-Pass in a value for `name` and you'll tell Beautiful Soup to only consider tags with certain names.
+Pass in a value for `name` and you'll tell Unpretty Soup to only consider tags with certain names.
 Text strings will be ignored, as will tags whose names that don't match.

 This is the simplest usage: